In this post: a summary of my finances as a first year full-time freelancer, sample expenses, resources, and thoughts on money.

 This post is part of my ongoing attempts to openly speak and write about money as a creative worker - we do ourselves no favours by treating it as a taboo subject.
 I plan to write more content from my point of view as an illustrator.

 If it was helpful to you, do share it with others, leave a comment below, or make content about the topic so we can create more conversations!
-And if you so desire, you can leave a tip using this spiffy button.
+And consider supporting me as a patron for access to more resources like this.